ajstewart/racs-historical-transients/README.md

 # askap-image-diagnostic
 A module to perform diagnostic analysis on ASKAP images using the SUMSS catalogue.
 Creates a crossmatch catalogue for SUMSS -> ASKAP sources and also produces diagnostic plots.
-Also includes the ability to create postage stamps of each crossmatch.
+Also includes the ability to create postage stamps of each crossmatch and to search for transients from either catalogue.

 ## Installation
 I recommend to install the module to a new python environment using, for example, conda or virtualenv.